Mary Owen (activist): Career

 Owen's first job after having children was working part-time with the Electrical Supply and Service Company (ESCO).
 She worked door-to-door selling Supermix food processors, before returning to office duties.

 From 1965 to 1975, she was on the staff of the Association of Architects, Engineers, Surveyors and Draughtsmen of Australia.
 Owen was responsible for advertising, layout, and proofreading editorial for their journal, Blueprint.
-It was through this job that she was first exposed to the working conditions of women and the union movement.
+Through this job, she was exposed to the working conditions of women and the union movement.
 She successfully argued that her work made her eligible for membership of the Australian Journalists Association, and a sub-editor's salary.

 Her first venture into politics was in 1969 when she joined the Progressive Reform Party, founded by Bertram Wainer, offering her typing and shorthand skills, taking minutes, and writing policy proposals.

 Owen was finally convinced to join the Women's Electoral Lobby beginning in 1972, after previously stating in 1969 that she didn't believe in separate female groups.
 She represented the Lobby on many government committees, making a significant impact on policies advancing the status of women, especially the fight of equal pay.
 Owen assisted Edna Ryan in making a WEL submission on a minimum wage for women to the National Wage Case in Melbourne.

-She co-founded with Sylvie Shaw, the Working Women's Centre in Melbourne in 1975.
+Owen co-founded with Sylvie Shaw the Working Women's Centre in Melbourne in 1975.
 The Centre's charter included equal opportunities for women to work, free of discrimination and with equal pay.
 They paid special attention to the needs of women from ethnic communities, as well as demanding paid parental leave, removal of abortion restrictions, more sex education and birth control access, a 35 hour work week, and community-based childcare.
 They successfully lobbied unions and government for funding to continue this work for six years, before the organisation merged into the Australian Council of Trade Unions in 1986.

 Owen regularly represented the Women's Electoral Lobby at Melbourne Press Club lunches in the 1970s, her confronting questions earning her a reputation for her tenacity and enthusiasm.
 Owen campaigned for many issues during her lifetime, including abortion law reform, services for older women and women with disabilities.
 She was a founding member of Emily's List in Australia.

 Education

-After the Whitlam government made tertiary education free, in 1974 in her mid 50s she enrolled in a Bachelor of Arts degree at Melbourne University, majoring in psychology and politics.
+After the Whitlam government made tertiary education free, in 1974 in her mid 50s, Owen enrolled in a Bachelor of Arts degree at Melbourne University, majoring in psychology and politics.
 She completed full time work and advocacy commitments alongside study, graduating with her degree in 1986.
 Owen was a member of La Trobe University Council from 1983 to 1990, and was appointed Deputy Chancellor of La Trobe University in 1989.